cscenter/lms/infrastructure/README.md

     server ntp1.imvp.ru
 * Problems with restarting supervisor.
 All programs can be in RUNNING state, but ansible task failed. (??? is it fixed?)
 * fix certbot default email/domain values!
 They should be real...
-* Remove `unprivileged-binary-patch-arg` from uwsgi ini-file if python3.5 uses as system `python3` (now py3.4 for ubuntu 14).
+* Remove `unprivileged-binary-patch-arg` from uwsgi ini-file if python3.5 used as system `python3` (now py3.6 for ubuntu 14).
 Also remove `uwsgi` package from requirements/production.txt in that case.
 * Problem with restarting supervisor after `Nginx status`
+* Think how to update python version without breaking site for updating period (now it does by removing current venv.
+No idea how to properly rename venv :<)

 TODO (important):
 * Now `venv` named like `env_35x`.
 Need to rename them to `venv` back or update playbooks to handle this new name.